 Mother Jones was deeply affected by the "machine-gun massacre" in Ludlow, Colo., when National Guardsmen raided a tent colony of striking miners and their families, killing 20 people—mostly women and children.
 She traveled across the country, telling the story, and testified before the U.S. Congress.

 In addition to miners, Mother Jones also was very concerned about child workers.
 During a silk strike in Philadelphia, 100,000 workers—including 16,000 children—left their jobs over a demand that their workweek be cut from 60 to 55 hours.
 To attract attention to the cause of abolishing child labor, in 1903, she led a children’s march of 100 children from the textile mills of Philadelphia to New York City "to show the New York millionaires our grievances."
 She led the children all the way to President Theodore Roosevelt’s Long Island home.

 In her 80s, Mother Jones settled down near Washington, D.C., in 1921 but continued to travel across the country.
 In 1924, although unable to hold a pen between her fingers, she made her last strike appearance in Chicago in support of striking dressmakers, hundreds of whom were arrested and black-listed during their ill-fated four month-long struggle.
-She died in Silver Spring, Md., possibly at age 100, and was buried in the Union Miners Cemetery in Mount Olive, Ill.
+She died in Silver Spring, Md. on Nov.
+30, 1930, and was buried in the Union Miners Cemetery in Mount Olive, Ill.